mariskavanwilligen/mariskavanwilligenold.github.io/content/20220107_inheritance.md

 Summary: Basics of Object-oriented python programming: Inheritance explained

 ## Inheritance
+Inheritance is a very important feature of object oriented programming (OOP).
+It refers to a class that uses almost all attributes and methods of another class.
+The new class is called the **child** or **subclass**.
+The already existing class is called the **parent** or **base class**.
+There are different options to modify or extend the inherinted class, such as overriding some attributes or overriding some methods.

 ## Overriding attributes
 You can override an attribute of the parent class in the subclass: